 About EATS

 The Edinburgh Alexander Training School (EATS) provides comprehensive training in the Alexander Technique.
-We offer Professional training to become a STAT-certified Alexander teacher, and we also offer a Foundation course.
+We offer Professional training to become a STAT-certified Alexander teacher, and we also offer various options for training for self development (e.g. a 12-week Foundation course and immersive Friday/Saturday sessions).

-If you undertake the full course you will be trained in all aspects needed to become a competent, confident, creative, thoughtful and considerate Alexander teacher, and you will gain a life-transforming professional qualification.
-Whichever course you choose, we want to provide the best Alexander training possible – enabling you to deepen your Alexander understanding and skills to enrich your life and find greater resilience, poise and joy.
+If you undertake the full course you will be trained in all aspects needed to become a competent, confident, creative, thoughtful and compassionate Alexander teacher, and you will gain a life-transforming professional qualification.
+Whichever training you choose, we want to provide the best Alexander experience possible – enabling you to deepen your Alexander understanding and skills to enrich your life and find greater resilience, poise and joy.
 You are likely to enjoy some profound mind-body (physical, mental and emotional) changes during the training as you begin to embody Alexander principles and skills.

 You will benefit from working in a small group setting with a highly skilled training team and a low student-to-trainer ratio (usually around 3-to-1 and never more than than the STAT standard level of 5-to-1).
 At EATS our ethos is: